Take along a health care folder containing the following:

 - Medical History

-- Copies of Articles From Code “V” – CVSA’s newsletter
+- Copies of Articles from Code “V” – CVSA’s newsletter (Member only benefit)

 Use an insulated lunch bag to hold all of medications and keep it with you at all times.
 Within the bag you should keep an information list with: